saifu-a/python-projects/README.md

 # Python Projects

-Contains all the Python Projects I have donw so far.
+Contains all the Python Projects I have done so far.

 Some are incomplete.